People use fast and flat simulation to reason about new games: The Intuitive Gamer model

 \paragraph{Reasoning module.} While the Intuitive Gamer player model captures action choice during a game, the Intuitive Gamer reasoning module captures \textit{judgments} about game properties by nesting the player module within a sample-based probabilistic inference procedure (Figure~\ref{fig:model-schematic}d).
-For any game and position, the reasoning module infers answers to a query (e.g. \textit{what is the likelihood that the game will end in a win, loss, or draw for a given player?}) by simulating $k$ game playouts ($\{(s^0_0, s^0_1, ..., s^0_T), ..., (s^k_0, s^k_1, ..., s^k_{T'})\}$) and iteratively calling the player module at each turn of self-play.
-Each simulation ends when the game reaches a win or draw state, or may terminate early with some probability distribution on stopping times.
+For any game, the reasoning module infers answers to a query (e.g. \textit{what is the likelihood that the game will end in a win, loss, or draw for a given player?}) by simulating $k$ game playouts and iteratively calling the player module at each turn of self-play.
+Each simulation ends when the game reaches a win or draw state, or may terminate early with some probability.
 Computations over the simulated gameplay traces then inform the resulting distribution over the query values (e.g., game outcomes).
-We assume simulated games are independent, though this assumption could be relaxed in the future (see Discussion).
-In keeping with our focus on fast, resource-limited reasoning, we use only a \textit{small number of game simulations} (which we estimate empirically, see Results and Methods) in line with prior evidence that people use a relatively small number of simulations to form beliefs and make decisions \citep{griffiths2008categorization, sanborn2010rational, vul2014one, icard2016subjective, zhu2020bayesian}.
+We assume simulated games are independent, though this could be relaxed in the future (see Discussion).
+In keeping with our focus on fast, resource-limited reasoning, only a \textit{small number of game simulations} are used (which we estimated empirically, see Results and Methods) in line with prior evidence that people use a relatively small number of simulations to form beliefs and make decisions \citep{griffiths2008categorization, sanborn2010rational, vul2014one, icard2016subjective, zhu2020bayesian, klein1993recognition}.

-Taken together, the two modules instantiate a compute-limited, probabilistic account of both action selection and inferences about whether the game is worth playing (before any actual play) in novices.
-This account formalizes the intuition that new players approach games with generalized, game-agnostic priors rather than sophisticated or even winning strategies derived from extensive search or experience.